ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 To learn about creating a new target, please see the [yotta documentation site](http://yottadocs.mbed.com/tutorial/targets.html).

-### Building your project

-<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Note:** you must set a target before building, as explained above.</span>

-#### Module dependencies
+### Module dependencies

 mbed OS is structured as a set of modules.
 Each module declares which other modules it depends on.
 When you build a module, yotta looks at these dependencies and installs the necessary modules before completing the build.

-This is also how we build applications for mbed OS.
-Each application declares dependencies that are either mbed OS official modules, or modules created by the community or the developer to provide a specific functionality.
+This is also how you build applications for mbed OS: each application declares dependencies that are either mbed OS official modules, or modules created by the community or the developer to provide a specific functionality.

-When we build our application, yotta will download from the yotta Registry:
+When you build your application, yotta downloads from the yotta Registry:

-* Modules we listed in our ``module.json``.
+* Modules you listed in your ``module.json``.

-* For each of the modules we listed, the other modules that module itself lists in its ``module.json``.
+* For each of the modules you listed, the other modules that module itself lists in its ``module.json``.

 <span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Note:** Because yotta downloads dependencies from the yotta Registry, you must be online the first time you build.</span>

 #### mbed-drivers

-We saw the [core modules mbed OS needs](overview.md).
+We saw the [core modules mbed OS needs](../overview.md).
 Each of these modules depends on other modules.
 All mbed OS modules are available on the yotta Registry.

 For example, here is a partial tree for **Blinky**.
 It shows Blinky's two dependencies: ``mbed-drivers`` and ``uvisor-lib``.
 Then it shows the start of the next level of dependencies: ``uvisor-lib`` has only one dependency, whereas ``mbed-drivers`` has several.
 These, in turn, have their own dependencies.
 And so on: